GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TWebsites.md

 ---

-#Migrating Front-end using Azure WebSites
+#Migrating the Front-end using Azure WebSites

 Let's first analyze some typical application patterns to see at high level if we can use Azure WebSites.